What causes acute cholecystitis?

 6. Other risk factors: Certain medical conditions, such as diabetes, liver cirrhosis, and hereditary blood disorders like sickle cell anemia, can also predispose individuals to gallstone formation and acute cholecystitis.

-People Are Reading: How do you treat acute cholecystitis?
+People Are Reading: How do you prevent pancreatitis?

 While gallstones are the primary cause of acute cholecystitis, other factors can contribute to its development.
 These may include infections, trauma to the gallbladder, or rarely, tumors blocking the cystic duct.